Explore Edinburgh on a Budget

 4. August, When Things Get Festive

-You’ll also find plenty of budget-friendly wonders onstage and on the streets during the famed Edinburgh Festival, held over 4 weeks in fall, and the simultaneous Edinburgh Fringe -- the largest arts festival in the world.
+You’ll also find plenty of budget-friendly wonders onstage and on the streets during the famed Edinburgh Festival, held over four weeks in fall, and the simultaneous Edinburgh Fringe -- the largest arts festival in the world.

 5. Eat and Drink on the Cheap